pinakig22/kubernetes-the-hard-way-aws-manual/labs/03-compute-resources.md

 In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a multiple [Availability Zone with a AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 We are using `ap-south-1` for the demo.

-The compute instances in this lab will be provisioned using [Ubuntu Server](https://ubuntu.com/server) 20.04, which has good support for the [`containerd` container](https://github.com/containerd/containerd) runtime.
+The compute instances in this lab will be provisioned using [Ubuntu Server](https://ubuntu.com/server) 20.04.

 Each EC2 instance will be provisioned with a **fixed** _private IP_ address to simplify the Kubernetes bootstrapping process.